Bashamichi Campus

 Project Goals

-• To provide an experience in collaborating with professionals to create high-quality deliverables
+• Give students real world experience in collaborating with professionals to create high-quality deliverables.

 • Everyone has strengths and weaknesses.
 Society functions through mutual support, where people complement each other.
 Instead of comparing yourself negatively to others when faced with something you're not good at, it’s important to focus on the positive aspects of yourself by both yourself and others.
 This is a key principle in education.